aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 ### Why should we _not_ do this?

 There are requirements that cannot be satisfied with the current available options.
-Specifically hooks, control over logging, structured errors and typed returns are not possible.
+Specifically event hooks, control over logging, structured errors and typed returns are not possible (refer to the appendix for details).

 Implementing the [Programmatic Toolkit] proposal will make it more difficult to add new features to the CLI.
 It creates a new level of abstraction, that needs to be considered going forward.